 In my early years, I’d jump right out of the lake and dry off in the sun, letting the rays bronze my skin.
 This, too, was a magical time, letting the sun serve as a warm dryer slowly evaporating the droplets away.
 Once dry, I’d walk all the way to my bunk in just my bathing suit.
 My only worry was not slipping on the rocks with my sandals.

 Puberty struck with a vengeance.
-My body changed, as if someone took a bicycle pump and inflated my thighs and buttocks overnight.
-I went from being a carefree young girl to self-conscious teenager.
+My body changed, as if someone had taken a bicycle pump and inflated my thighs and buttocks overnight.
+I went from being a carefree young girl to a self-conscious teenager.
 Those seconds out of the water became the most vulnerable.

 I wanted so badly to be one of those girls.
 The ones who drew hearts around their initials and those of the boys they were dating.
 I watched from the shadows as they ran around the lake so freely in their bikinis, their bronzed bodies gawked at by the male staff.

-In the water, I was safe from ridicule and judgement.
+In the water, I was safe from ridicule and judgment.
 It was just me and my friends and the water’s protective sphere keeping me insulated from the outside world.
-But eventually the lifeguard would blow that whistle and I knew I would have to leave my liquid security blanket.
+But eventually the lifeguard would blow that whistle, and I knew I would have to leave my liquid security blanket.